Revenue Decoupling—An Overview

 To download this page as a pdf, click here.

 1. Energy markets are regulated at the state level; different states have different kinds of markets and rate structures vary widely.
 Residential customers frequently pay only volumetric rates while industrial and commercial customers sometimes pay volumetric and fixed rates, the latter of which are designed to recover some of the fixed costs and do not vary with use.
-To learn more about the different kinds of energy market structures, see the Natural Gas Supply Association’s Industry and Market Structure and the Energy Information Administration’s Electric Power Industry Overview 2007.
+To learn more about the different kinds of energy market structures, see the Natural Gas Supply Association’s Industry and Market Structure and the Energy Information Administration’s Electric Power Industry Outlook 2014.

 2. Demand side management practices are measures designed to curb consumer energy usage such as consumer energy efficiency measures; rate structures designed to increase the cost of use during high demand periods; and structured contracts that give utilities the ability to control a portion of the load at energy intensive consumer facilities.